Mortgages - frequently asked questions

 What is the Mortgage variable rate (MVR)

-MVR is an underlying variable interest rate and is the rate you’ll usually be charged once your incentive period comes to an end.
-The MVR can change and if your mortgage is based on MVR, your payments could go up or down depending on the rate.
+MVR (Mortgage Variable Rate) is an underlying variable interest rate and is typically the rate you'll be charged once your incentive period ends.

 There are a number of different underlying variable rates, depending on the type of mortgage you have.